RhinoW/BillySnowMatesWebsite/content/events.md

 {{< div-card-width-6 "Is this just for snowboarders?">}}
 Most of us are snowboarders, its just the way the group has grown.
 Its open to everyone though, there are some skiers and some of us swing both ways too.

 If you've got snow blades we can help you with that too.
-Might hurt a bit though.
+Might hurt a bit though...
 {{< /div-card-width-6 >}}

 {{< /div-row >}}